adazhou1128/YZHW-/results/README.md

+this folder contains the results.
-#this code change to results folder and create a README.md file.
+#this code change to results folder and create a README.md file and add an description.